Tudor0404/easythread/docs/pages/documented_design.rst

       - outline offset where the anchors are
       - runningPath.ts
     * - preBuffer
-      - start and end point of each normal, pre-santisation
+      - start and end point of each normal, pre-sanitisation
       - satinPath.ts
     * - stitches
       - stitch points in absolute terms
       - Block.ts
     * - sequence
       - array of blocks.
-This holds the entrie path generated
+This holds the entire path generated
       - Container.ts
     * - leafItems
       - items with no children or is a CompoundPath